GerritLuimstra/self-driving-car-course/Finding Lane Lines/writeup.md

 - Furthermore, I heavily restrict the amount of lines since I only allow certain slopes from a small range of possible slopes.
 This results in the pipeline not being able to handle sharp turns, nor can it handle completely valid scenarios such as round abouts.

+- Due to the running 'median' that is used *even if no lines could be found for a specific frame*, it could happen that a car will just keep on driving straight without this being a good idea.
+This might give a false sense of 'confidence'.

 - For the challenge video, it is also rather apparent that a straight line fit might not be the best idea.
 Since this does not account for curvature in the road.

 - A final paint point that I can think of is that my current pipeline is not computationally cheap at all.